 - is considered not ‘safe enough’ to try?

-A concern is an opinion that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
+A concern is an assumption that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.

 In Consent Decision Making, concerns can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation).